Predicting with Proxies: Transfer Learning in High Dimension: Joint Estimator

 We now state a tail inequality that upper bounds the parameter estimation error of the two-step joint estimator with high probability. \begin{theorem}[Joint Estimator] The joint estimator satisfies the following tail inequality for any chosen value of the regularization parameter $\lambda > 0$:

-\end{theorem} The proof is given in subsection \S \ref{ssec:proof}.
-Note that the regularization parameter trades off the magnitude of the parameter estimation error $\bn{ \hbeta_{joint}(\lambda) - \betag }_1$ and the probability of error.
-When $\lambda$ is small, Theorem \ref{thm:main} guarantees a smaller error with low probability; when $\lambda$ is large, it guarantees a larger error with high probability.
-In a typical LASSO problem, an optimal choice of the regularization parameter $\lambda = \tO\bp{\sigmag/\sqrt{\ngold}}$.
+\end{theorem} The proof is given in Section \ref{ssec:proof} with supporting lemmas in Appendix \ref{app:joint-linear}.
+The regularization parameter trades off the bound on the parameter estimation error $\bn{ \hbeta_{joint}(\lambda) - \betag }_1$ with the probability that the bound holds.
+If $\lambda$ is too small, the guarantee in Theorem \ref{thm:main} becomes trivial, since the probability of deviation is upper bounded by $1$.
+Thus, $\lambda$ must be chosen appropriately to achieve a reasonable bound on the parameter estimation error with relatively high probability.

+In a typical LASSO problem, an optimal choice of the regularization parameter is $\lambda = \tO\bp{\sigmag/\sqrt{\ngold}}$.
 However, in Theorem \ref{thm:main}, convergence depends on both gold \textit{and} proxy data.
 In Corollary \ref{cor:joint}, we will show that in this setting, we will need to choose

 In the next subsection, we will compute the resulting estimation error of the joint estimator.